-For each class of user, one digit can be used to represent their permissions; using the example above, we could represent the symbolic permission of rwxr-xr-- using the three-digit octal number 754.
+For each class of user, one digit can represent their permissions; using the example above, we could represent the symbolic permission of rwxr-xr-- using the three-digit octal number 754.
 The order of the digits is always the same: User, Group, Other.

 In octal representations of file permissions, there are actually four digits.
 The three important digits we've discussed are the last three digits.
-The first digit is a special file permission indicator, and for the purposes of this discusion can be considered always to be zero.
+The first digit is a special file permission indicator, and for this discussion can be considered always to be zero.
 So from here on out, when we discuss file permission 777, it may also be referred to as 0777.

 The umask masks permissions by restricting them by a certain value.

-Essentially, each digit of the umask is "subtracted" from the OS's default value to arrive at the default value that you define.
+Essentially, each digit of the umask is "subtracted" from the OS's default value to arrive at the default value you define.
 It's not really subtraction; technically, the mask is negated (its bitwise compliment is taken) and this value is then applied to the default permissions using a logical AND operation.
 The result is that the umask tells the operating system which permission bits to "turn off" when it creates a file.
-So it's not really subtraction, but it's a similar concept, and thinking of it as subtraction can help to understand it.

 In Linux, the default permissions value is 666 for a regular file, and 777 for a directory.
 When creating a new file or directory, the kernel takes this default value, "subtracts" the umask value, and gives the new files the resulting permissions.